 I didn’t know you are religious, Nico.

 But I digress!
 In fact, actually, our quest for food digressed too, when we happened upon a wonderful orchestra giving a free open air concert in the city square!
-Fortunately, there was a plethora of restaurants lining the perimeter of said square… unfortunately, there was either no vegan food or they were dubious ‘international’ eateries.
+Fortunately, there was a plethora of restaurants lining the perimeter of said square… unfortunately, there was either no veggie food or they were dubious ‘international’ eateries, serving horribly underwhelming fare.

 Something I learned a long time ago is that as a general rule when in a non-G7 country, it’s usually best to stick with local cuisine.
 Not just because of the lack of availability of ingredients but because often, the kitchen staff have no practical experience of the food they’re cooking, so have little idea of how it should be.